Aspects of Clinical Psychology

 Resource implications for students

 Core textbook: Davey, G. (2014).
 Psychopathology: Research, Assessment and Treatment in Clinical Psychology (BPS Textbooks in Psychology Series).
-This is the second edition that is updated for DSM-5.

 Courses including this module